CanAISolutions/canai-build/docs/PRD.md

   - Deploy a serverless Node.js/TypeScript backend (`backend/server.js`) on Render
     (`https://canai-router.onrender.com`, port 10000, IPs: 52.41.36.82, 54.191.253.12,
     44.226.122.3`).
-  - Use `docker-compose.yml` for containerization, with Heroku as a fallback configured in `package.json`.
+  - Use direct Node.js deployment on Render, with Heroku as a fallback configured in `package.json`.
   - Health checks (`backend/health.js`) ensure 99.9% uptime.
   - Example: Serves APIs like `POST /v1/stripe-session` for payments.